ProfessionalWiki/Maps/README.md

 * [Submit a pull request](https://github.com/SemanticMediaWiki/SemanticMaps/pulls)
 * Ask a question on [the mailing list](https://semantic-mediawiki.org/wiki/Mailing_list)
 * Ask a question on the #semantic-mediawiki IRC channel on Freenode.

+You can run the PHPUnit tests by changing into the `tests/phpunit` directory of your MediaWiki install and running

+    php phpunit.php -c ../../extensions/SemanticMaps/